4-DAY NEW YORK ITINERARY

 - The drinking age in the United States is 21.
 Even if you are not planning to drink alcohol, most places that serve it will not allow admittance without a proper government-issued id or passport.
 So, carry yours on you if you plan to go to any bars or clubs.

 Four days in NYC is not a lot of time for a city as full of attractions as this one.
-So, to see the best things and make the most of this New York itinerary, you will have some busy days.
-But don’t worry – there are some breaks built in for you to rest and relax while still enjoying this amazing American city.
+So, to make the most of this New York itinerary, you will have some busy days.
+But don’t worry – there are some breaks built in for you to rest and relax while still enjoying this amazing city.

 The best place to start is Midtown Manhattan.
-The heart of the city, this area boasts many famous landmarks.
-It’s also home to NYC’s entertainment venues, including Broadway shows and iconic Fifth Avenue.
-So, let’s get started…
+The heart of the city boasts many famous landmarks and it’s also home to NYC’s entertainment venues, including Broadway shows and iconic Fifth Avenue.
+So, let’s get started.